ptarmiganlabs/butler-sheet-icons/README.md

 If not instructed otherwise, Butler Sheet Icons will download and install the latest version of the Chrome browser.

 The `--browser` option can be used to specify which browser to use.
 Valid values are `chrome` and `firefox`.
-If you want to use a specific version of Chrome or Firefox, you can specify that using the `--browser-version` option.
+If you want to use a specific version of Chrome, you can specify that using the `--browser-version` option.

+> Firefox does not support specifying a specific version, so `--browser-version latest` option will be automatically used when `--browser firefox` is specified.

 Both `--browser` and `--browser-version` are optional parameters available when creating sheet icons for both QS Cloud and client-managed QSEoW.

 More info is available in the [browser section](#the-browser-command).